 Your competitors are already investing in professional marketing.
 Every month you spend trying to figure it out alone is a month of ground you are giving up.

-Hiring a professional marketing team is not an expense.
-It is a lever.
+Hiring a professional marketing team is not an expense; it is a lever.
 You get better content, a stronger client base, more time to run your business, and real ROI from people who already know how to win.

 The question is not whether you can afford to work with an agency.
 It is whether you can afford to keep going without one.